danieloseni/mechanic_app/README.md

 - First of all clone the repository.
 To clone run:
   `git clone https://github.com/danieloseni/mechanic_app`
 - `cd` into the `mechanic_server` folder and run: `npm install`
-- Next, setup your necessary environment variables Create a .env file in your `mechanic_server` folder.
-Copy the content of you [mechanic_server/.env.example file](mechanic_server/.env.example) into your newly created .env file.
-These are your environment variables.
+- Next, setup your necessary environment variables. <br />
+  Create a .env file in your `mechanic_server` folder.
+  Copy the content of you [mechanic_server/.env.example](mechanic_server/.env.example) file into your newly created .env file.
+These are your environment variables. <br />
+  Variables i to x below are your firebase credentials and can be found by going to
   1. FIREBASE_TYPE_PARAMETER
   2. FIREBASE_PROJECT_ID
   3. FIREBASE_PRIVATE_KEY_ID